zenml-io/blog.zenml.io/_posts/2022-12-16-month-of-mlops-third-prize-cheque-easy.md

 This step is used fine tune [Donut](https://huggingface.co/docs/transformers/model_doc/donut) on the training data.
 Pytorch-lightning is also used along with Hugging Face transformers and datasets libraries for the fine-tuning of the model.
 MLflow was used for experiment tracking as part of this step.
 It was used to log observed metrics during training as well as logging of the trained model at the end of the step.
 Since, MLFlow doesn't support Hugging Face transformer models by default, I had to write a [custom implementation](https://github.com/shivalikasingh95/cheque-easy/blob/main/steps/cheque_parser/train_donut/mlflow_pyfunc.py) using MLFlow's `pyfunc` module to support MLflow logging of the trained model.
-This step also supports pushing of the trained model to the Hugging Face Hub.
+Additionally, this step also supports pushing of the trained model to the Hugging Face Hub.

 ### Evaluator
 As part of this step, the model’s performance is tested on a test dataset using a custom method which utilizes n-TED(Normalized Tree Edit Distance) based accuracy and F1 accuracy score written by the original authors of the Donut paper.
 Again, results of this steps are tracked using MLFlow.